Artiavis/justabloginthepark.com/content/post/2017/06/18/clojure-and-the-esoteric-mysteries-of-ns.md

-description = "Wherein I discuss some of the interesting aspects of how Clojure achieves its namespace concepts, which are (to a large extent) a figment of the compiler's imagination." tags = ["programming", "clojure"] title = "Clojure and the Esoteric Mysteries of Namespaces"
+description = "Wherein I discuss some of the interesting aspects of how Clojure achieves its namespace concepts, which are (to a large extent) a figment of the compiler's imagination." tags = ["programming", "clojure"] title = "Clojure and the Esoteric Mysteries of Namespaces" draft = true
 +++

+If you've ever been programming in Clojure and encountered an error which looks something like, `IllegalStateException("Can't change/establish root binding of: *ns* with set")`, read on!

+## Preface

 I recently had the drive/opportunity to deep-dive on how Clojure's namespaces function and how they provide a simple abstraction using the concept of Clojure's